JNRowe/jnrowe.github.io/articles/tdd_distros.rst

 I would, of course, prefer to see *any* tests upstreamed and where possible this is already happening.
 However, we're pragmatists and this means we often use existing content as input for tests.
-The use of existing input makes writing the test faster and means they test actual functionality we require, but it also means we occasionally can't submit the data upstream due to licensing concerns.
+The use of existing input makes writing the test faster and means each test exercises functionality we actually require, but it also means we occasionally can't submit the data upstream owing to licensing concerns.

 Bonus
 -----